 If the expenditure incurred arises from a non-arm's length dealing and is more than the market value of what it was for, the amount of the expenditure is taken to be that market value.

 The period over which you can deduct the expenditure depends on the effective life of the horticultural plant.
 You can choose to work out the effective life yourself or you can use the effective life determined by the Commissioner which is listed in Taxation Ruling TR 2000/18 - Effective life of depreciating assets.

-If the effective life of the plant is less than three years, the establishment costs can be claimed in full in the year in which the first commercial season starts.
+If the effective life of the plant is less than three years, you can claim the establishment expenditure in full generally in the year in which the first commercial season starts.

-If the effective life of the plant is three or more years, the establishment costs can be written off over the maximum write-off period, which generally commences at the start of what is expected to be the plant's first commercial season.
+If the effective life of the plant is three or more years, you can write off the establishment expenditure over the maximum write-off period, which generally commences at the start of what is expected to be the plant's first commercial season.
 If the plant is destroyed before the end of its effective life, you are allowed a deduction in that year for the remaining unclaimed establishment costs less any proceeds - for example, insurance.

-PLANTS WITH AN EFFECTIVE LIFE OF THREE OR MORE YEARS Annual write-off rate Maximum write-off period 3 to less than 5 years 40% 2 years and 183 days 5 to less than 6 / 3 years 27% 3 years and 257 days 6 / 3 to less than 10 years 20% 5 years 10 to less than 13 years 17% 5 years and 323 days 13 to less than 30 years 13% 7 years and 253 days 30 years or more 7% 14 years and 105 days
+PLANTS WITH AN EFFECTIVE LIFE OF THREE OR MORE YEARS

+Effective life Annual write- off rate Maximum write-off period 3 to less than 5 years 40% 2 years and 183 days 5 to less than 6 2 / 3 years 27% 3 years and 257 days 6 2 / 3 to less than 10 years 20% 5 years 10 to less than 13 years 17% 5 years and 323 days 13 to less than 30 years 13% 7 years and 253 days 30 years or more 7% 14 years and 105 days